Blog Marketing: What Is It and How to Do It

 The very nature of blogging makes them ideal for marketing since they provide new content to draw people back, and offer a way for consumers and businesses to interact.
 Here are a few other benefits:

-- Effective way to have new and returning traffic come to your site to see what's new.
-Offering tips, updates and other new content gives people a reason to return to your business website, which gives them opportunity to buy.
+- An Effective Way to have Bi-directional Traffic Come to Your Site.
+Offering tips, updates, and other new contents give people a reason to come and/or return to your business website, which gives them the opportunity to buy.

-- Allows you to show off your expertise to gain trust and credibility with your market.
-People like to now who they're doing business with.
-With a blog you can prove you're an expert, provide helpful tips and other valuable information, all of which help consumers feel good about spending money on your product or service.
+- Allows You to Show Your Expertise to Gain Trust and Credibility with Your Market.
+People like to know who they're doing business with.
+With a blog, you can prove you're an expert, provide helpful tips and other valuable information, all of which help consumers feel good about spending money on your product or service.

 The Cons of Blog Marketing